-There are two places to look to determine if the vehicle is a GSA Fleet vehicle.
+There are two ways to verify if a vehicle is a GSA Fleet vehicle.
 Each place involves the vehicle’s license plate number.
-First, the vehicle should have a U.S. government license plate on the front and back of the vehicle.
+First, the vehicle should have a U.S. Government license plate on the front and back of the vehicle.
 This license plate will begin with “G”, followed by two numbers and a hyphen.
 Second, the fleet service card, provided by the driver, will say "U.S. Government", and will include the license plate number in the lower left hand corner.

 GSA has two methods of payment, which are MasterCard and Automated Clearing House (ACH).
 MasterCard is the preferred and most common method of payment.
 A vendor will be issued a card number over the phone by the MCC once repairs are completed.
 ACH, a method of direct deposit, is GSA’s secondary form of payment.
 To receive an ACH payment, a vendor must have an agreement with GSA’s payment contractor, Wright Express (WEX).
 If a vendor does not have an agreement with WEX, call the MCC to obtain contact information for WEX to apply for ACH payments.

-Call the MCC.
+Call the MCC at (866) 400-0411.
 The technician who answers will attempt to solve any billing problems.
 Have your GSA tag, and purchase order and Vehicle Identification Numbers (VIN) accessible.
 The technician must be able to identify the vehicle as belonging to GSA before payment can be made.

-Call the MCC.
+Call the MCC at (866) 400-0411.
 The technician will see that the necessary contacts are made to supply you with the information you need.

 7. How do we go about repairing a GSA-owned vehicle if it's after the MCC closing hours (which includes weekends and holidays)?